devon-o/Starling-Extension-AnimatedParticle-System/README.md

 Sample Code
 -----------

 The example directory contains a quick demonstration for creating a particle system of 500 animated birds.
 All artwork in the example belongs to Gamua/PrimaryFeather.
+A compiled version of the example can be seen here: http://onebyonedesign.com/flash/starling/anipart/

 More information
 ----------------